“What was it that you wanted me to look at?”

 Your roommate wanted you to look at something on YouTube, but you were in the middle of writing something important so you wanted to finish it.
 Now you're finished writing it, and you want to know what your roommate was trying to show you.
-You ask:

 What was it that you wanted me to look at?